COVID-19 Vaccine Information

 The City of Framingham is one of twenty communities designated by the State as an “equity city” for vaccine distribution.
 The City will receive assistance from State distributing the vaccine to those disproportionately affected by the virus.

-Janssen (Johnson and Johnson) vaccinations administered under the equity initiative
+Total Moderna, Pfizer, and Jannsen* vaccinations administered under the equity initiative

 *As of Monday, April 26, the U.S. Food and Drug Administration and the U.S. Centers for Disease Control and Prevention lifted the recommended pause on the J&J COVID-19 vaccine.